 Processing time for Working Holiday Visa:

-- you don’t submit a complete application
+- Don’t submit a complete application